Skip to content

 --from-literal=MCP_AUTH_JWT_SECRET=your-shared-secret \

-Then add the env vars to the MCP server's Helm values:
+Add the env vars to the MCP server's openshift.yaml deployment spec, or set them directly:

 Configure the agent for authenticated MCP